 — Programmatic: Buying digital media in an automated fashion, usually through an exchange or a demand-side platform.

 — Ad Exchange: A technology platform where publishers and ad networks sell their impressions to advertisers programmatically.
-It is an online auction for ads, similar to how E-Trade is an online marketplace for stocks.
+It’s an online auction for ads, similar to how E-Trade is an online marketplace for stocks.
 Ad exchanges work with multiple seller sources simultaneously to auction off impressions through real-time bidding or programmatic direct.
 Ad exchanges often connect to DSPs and SSPs, but advertisers can buy from ad exchanges directly.

 — Demand-Side Platform (DSP): A technology platform that allows advertisers to manage, purchase and optimize programmatic inventory from multiple ad exchanges and SSPs through one interface.
 Inventory can be purchased through real-time bidding or programmatic direct.

-|Benefits: Centralized source for inventory — no need to buy from sites individually.||Benefits: Transparency — you choose which sites to buy Bidding environment — you choose what CPM to pay Data segments — use third-party or first-party audience data to enhance buy||Benefits: Multiple inventory sources — DSPs connect to several ad exchanges and SSPs and offer several channels Transparency — you choose which sites to buy Bidding environment — pay what you think each individual impression is worth Data segments — use third-party or first-party audience data to enhance buy.
+DSP Benefits: multiple inventory sources — DSPs connect to several ad exchanges and supply-side platforms (SSPs) and offer several channels; transparency — you choose which sites to buy; bidding environment — pay what you think each individual impression is worth; data segments — use third-party or first-party data to enhance buy.

-|History: Ad networks were the first step in progressing from site-direct buys and are essentially simplified aggregators that can categorize and sell publisher inventory in an easy-to-understand way.
-The benefit to advertisers is they no longer need to contract dozens of individual sites to reach their audience at scale.
-The benefit to publishers is they get to sell inventory more effectively than site direct.
-There are many types of ad networks; most are specialized by vertical, demographic or medium.||History: This digital marketplace was the next step in the evolution of digital media buying after ad networks, focusing on audience buying over site buying.
-The auction-based environment facilitates buying and selling from multiple sites or ad networks simultaneously, bringing efficiencies and targeting advances.
-Advertisers have better targeting through audience-focused buying, greater visibility into purchased inventory and the ability to choose how much to bid.
-Publishers can maximize profit by offering inventory to an ad exchange in addition to an ad network, increasing opportunity for ad sales.||History: Demand-side platforms are the latest phase in digital media buying’s evolution — going beyond site or audience buying and using data in a much deeper way.
-Programmatic has more data available than any other medium, and this can be used to evaluate each impression individually to determine what it is worth.
+DSP History: Demand-side platforms are the latest phase in digital media buying’s evolution — going beyond site or audience buying and using data in a much deeper way.
+Programmatic has more data available than any other medium, and this can be used to evaluate each impression individually to determine what it’s worth.
 Using a DSP provides buyers with more precision to reach the right person with the right message at the right time by allowing buyers to bid differently on various factors, such as time of day, geography, data segment and much more.
 Additionally, DSPs connect to multiple ad exchanges and SSPs, which provide buyers with a one-stop shop to buy all channels from a single source.
 Publishers benefit from the additional opportunities to sell their inventory.